Single-Use Item Reduction Strategy

 There are different ways to reduce single-use items, and Chilliwack’s strategy may include a combination of regulatory and educational components.
 The City has not selected specific measures yet.
 Some other communities have introduced regulatory measures, such as bans or mandatory fees to encourage reduction.
 These and other possible measures will be evaluated.

-While we are gathering community input for our reduction strategy, the City encourages all residents and businesses to consider how they can start reducing single-use items.
+The City encourages all residents and businesses to consider how they can start reducing single-use items.

 Please see the "Single-Use Item Reduction" brochure for ideas and tips on ways residents can begin reducing single-use items.

 Steps are currently being taken by the Government of Canada to develop a single-use item reduction strategy.
 This strategy may include bans on items like plastic bags and stir sticks.

 The BC Ministry of Environment and Climate Change Strategy is also in the process of developing a Clean BC: Plastics Action Plan.
 They are exploring actions related to four policy areas, including expansion of their Extended Producer Responsibility (EPR) programs and potential bans on single-use packaging.